dan-leo/masters/thesis/v8/2_litstudy.md

 Edge computing is the practice of offloading cloud processes to the endpoint.
 It saves on data overhead, especially when there are data charges involved and battery longevity is desired.

 Since NB-IoT is optimized for downlink communications, it can be the ideal candidate.

+### Satellite IoT

+Compared to LPWANs, Satellite IoT has global coverage.
+In terms of packet payload size, a typical system such as the Iridium 9602/9603 will transmit up to 270 bytes or receive 340 bytes via AT commands.
+A supercapacitor is necessary for the initial 7.5W burst for 10ms which opens a session, and with an open sky messages can be sent every 10 seconds.
+It even features a 'Ring Alert' feature, similar to eDRX in NB-IoT in that modems listen for when incoming messages are available, for satellites to page a modem when a mobile terminated (MT) message is available from an internet-facing endpoint.
+Although Ring Alerts are sent to the position of the last known transmission, an Iridium satellite spot beam is about 400km in diameter meaning devices would have to travel quite far before requiring a simple re-registration transmission.
+The greatest drawback is the upfront, rental and per byte costs looking at \pounds159, \pounds12/month and \pounds0.14 per 50 byte credit respectively on Rock Seven Mobile Services Ltd, and the high power draw compared to NB-IoT.

 ## Low-Powered Wide-Area Networks {#lpwans}